<plugin>

 the Docker image.
 Check the packaging support to see what options can be used.

-This plugin will use your Docker configuration at ~/.docker/config.json
+This plugin will use your Docker configuration at ~/.docker/config.json.
+Essentially, if you can run docker push from

 In addition to that, you can supply credentials via username and password: